Sodbo/Pain3_project_code/README.md

-upload_to_GWAS-Map             | folder | This folder contains mapping and descritor files, scripts for unification of GWAS summary statistics and scripts for uploading them to the GWAS-Map platform. estimation_of_GIP_coefficients | folder | This folder contains scripts for estimatiob of GIP alfa coefficients. scripts_for_revision_R1        | folder | This folder contains scripts that was produced for the revision R1 of original paper.
+upload_to_GWAS-Map             | folder | This folder contains mapping and descritor files, scripts for unification of GWAS summary statistics and scripts for uploading them to the GWAS-Map platform. estimation_of_GIP_coefficients | folder | This folder contains scripts for estimatiob of GIP alfa coefficients. scripts_for_revision_R1        | folder | This folder contains scripts that was produced for the revision R1 of original paper. data_for_plots                 | folder | This folder contains source data for graphs and figures from paper.
 ```